ttscoff/curlyq/src/_README.md

 ##### tags

 Return a hierarchy of all tags in a page.
 Use `-t` to limit to a specific tag.

-This command needs work on the query/search features, they don't currently work in combination.
+    curlyq tags --search '#main .post h3' -q 'attrs[id*=what]' https://brettterpstra.com/2024/01/10/introducing-curlyq-a-pipeline-oriented-curl-helper/

+    [
+      {
+        "tag": "h3",
+        "source": "<h3 id=\"whats-next\">What’s Next</h3>",
+        "attrs": [
+          {
+            "id": "whats-next"
+          }
+        ],
+        "content": "What’s Next",
+        "tags": [

+        ]
+      }
+    ]

+The above command filters the tags based on a CSS query, then further filters them to just tags with an id containing 'what'.

 ```
 @cli(bundle exec bin/curlyq help tags)